Merci-chao/userChrome.js/README.md

 **Version 4.1.3**
 - Fixes
-	- Firefox could freeze in certain cases when pinned tabs were present and the Tabs Bar became scrollable.
+	- Firefox could freeze in certain cases when pinned tabs were present and the Tab Bar became scrollable.
 	- `tabHorizontalMargin` did not apply correctly to pinned tabs in Firefox 115.
 	- Layout issue occurred in specific cases when modifying `tabContentHeight`.
 	- `tabVerticalMargin` might be missing in `about:config` in certain cases.